rackerlabs/rackspace-how-to/content/cloud-servers/install-and-configure-phpmyadmin.md

 | `$cfg['Servers'][$i]['host'] = '$dbserver';` | `$cfg['Servers'][$i]['host'] = '192.168.71.21';` |

 **Note:** Replace `$dbserver` with the actual remote database server name or IP address.
-Also, be sure that the phpMyAdmin host has permissions to access the remote database.
+Also, ensure that the phpMyAdmin host has permissions to access the remote database.

 The other configuration file that you must edit is **/etc/phpmyadmin/apache.conf**.
-This file is linked symbolically to **/etc/apache2/conf-available/phpmyadmin.conf**, and after enabled, is used to configure Apache2 to serve the phpMyAdmin site.
+This file is linked symbolically to **/etc/apache2/conf-available/phpmyadmin.conf**.
+After it is enabled, it is used to configure Apache2 to serve the phpMyAdmin site.
 The file contains directives for loading PHP, directory permissions, and so on.